freedomlayer/offset_docs/doc/docs/source/intro/about.rst

 The idea for Offset began somewhere in 2010 during a call to my bank, where I was asking to cancel my credit card.
-After some inquiries, the banker on the other side of the line finally concluded they he is not willing to cancel my credit card.
+After some inquiries, the banker on the other side of the line finally concluded he is not willing to cancel my credit card.

 Baffled by the banker's response, I asked how is it possible that I can not cancel my own credit card.
 The banker laughed and answered that the credit card